ChristopherBiscardi/gatsby-mdx/README.md

 ### GraphQL

 MDX files can be queried with `allMdx` on the root query.
+Like `gatsby-transformer-remark`, this plugin adds fields to the Mdx node including `excerpt`, `headings`, `timeToRead`, and `wordCount`.

+All static exports – values that would be valid JSON – are queryable through the `exports` field.

 ```graphql
 query MDXQuery {